ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Kotlin Constants in Android: Top-level vs. Companion-enclosed - <a href="https://medium.com/proandroiddev/top-level-constants-vs-companion-enclosed-constants-using-kotlin-in-android-cbb067732428" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding remember in Jetpack Compose: How It Works Internally - <a href="https://medium.com/@sandeepkella23/understanding-remember-in-jetpack-compose-how-it-works-internally-8018c3dc695e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ProAndroidDev`**
+✍️ **posted by `Sandeep Kella`**

-<blockquote>Does the choice between the two affect performance, APK size, or memory usage?
-Let’s break it down by diving into the bytecode.</blockquote>
+<blockquote>Hey buddy!
+Since you’re diving deep into Jetpack Compose, let’s talk about remember.
+You've probably used it to retain state across…</blockquote>

 <h3>2.
 This Is the Phone You Should Take Portraits With - <a href="https://medium.com/@markellisreviews/this-is-the-phone-you-should-take-portraits-with-50cd7d9af853" target="_blank" rel="noopener noreferrer">link</a></h3>